icon-project/documentation/howto/how-to-set-the-policy-for-the-transaction-fee.md

 }
 ```

-Note that the transaction result will be the same as when there was no Fee 2.0 feature, if either the user is not in the white list or the SCORE does not set the proportion (i.e., there is no `stepUsedDetails` in the transaction result).
+Note that the transaction result will be the same as when there was no Fee 2.0 feature if either the user is not in the whitelist or the SCORE does not set the fee sharing proportion (i.e., there will be no `stepUsedDetails` in the transaction result).

 ## Check the deposit status of the SCORE